 The second benefit is that through the practice of meditation itself, you will be simultaneously improving your mental self-discipline.
-I say this, because meditation is a practice, and it requires you to make and take the time to do it.
+We say this, because meditation is a practice, and it requires you to make and take the time to do it.
 The great thing is, when you make time to do something as simple as this, on a consistent basis, you are in effect training your ‘self-discipline muscles’.

 Self-discipline, like a muscle, can become stronger the more you use it.
-Similar to how I mentioned early, that being too casual with our self-disciplines can create a downward spiraling effect in our lives (where all other disciplines start to be negatively affected), the same cascading process can occur, but in the opposite direction when the smallest of disciplines (such as mediation) are practiced.
+Similar to how we mentioned early, that being too casual with our self-disciplines can create a downward spiraling effect in our lives (where all other disciplines start to be negatively affected), the same cascading process can occur, but in the opposite direction when the smallest of disciplines (such as mediation) are practiced.

 When you start your sessions they don’t have to take up much of your time either.
 A quality session can take anywhere from 10 minutes to 20 minutes.
 Of course, the duration is up to you.

 Lastly, if you start this habit, there is a good chance you will also experience other great life enhancing benefits.
 For instance, people who regularly meditate, have reduced levels of negative emotions, reduced levels of stress, improved immune responses, and an increase in overall mental and physical health.
-Gaim.com has a terrific beginner’s guide to meditation, so if you are really curious about the ins and outs of this practice, I recommend checking it out.
+Gaim.com has a terrific beginner’s guide to meditation, so if you are really curious about the ins and outs of this practice, we recommend checking it out.

 Self-discipline can Lead to Happiness

-A mentor of mine once stated that the key to getting all we want in life is through self-discipline.
+One of our favorite mentor’s once stated that the key to getting all we want in life is through self-discipline.
 He stressed that for every disciplined effort, there are multiple rewards.

-I took his advice to mean, that every discipline affects all other disciplines.
+We’ve taken this advice to mean, that every discipline affects all other disciplines.
 When we show discipline, even in the slightest thing, like waking up early, or eating less food, we build our ‘discipline muscles’.
 These muscles, or rather, habits, start to carry over into other disciplines.